 Dredging means the process of removing accumulated sediment from the bottom or banks of bodies of water, including rivers, lakes or streams.
 Dredges are specialized pieces of equipment that create a vacuum to suck up and pump out the unwanted sediment and debris.

 Sedimentation is a naturally occurring process where silt, sand and other debris accumulate on the bottom of rivers, lakes, canals or streams over time.
 An excessive build-up of sediment can cause a series of issues.
 For instance, it can reduce the depth of the waterway and prevent the passage of ships.
 It can also lead to contamination that poses a threat to aquatic plant and wildlife.
 In coastal areas, sediment accumulation can cause beaches to erode.

-We depend on waterways such as rivers, lakes, harbors and bays for everything from transporting goods to commercial fishing and recreation.
-Over time, these waterways can become filled with sand, silt and debris — commonly referred to as sediment — that make them difficult to navigate and sometimes pose an environmental hazard.
+We depend on various waterways for several daily functions, ranging from transporting goods to commercial fishing and recreation.
+Over time, these waterways can become filled with sediment that makes them difficult to navigate and sometimes pose an environmental hazard.

 What Is Dredging Used For?

 Dredging has several unique purposes that apply to many industries, including:

 - Maintaining existing waterways: Dredging is an important step in waterway maintenance.
 By removing the accumulated debris, dredging can restore the waterway to its original depth and condition.
 Dredging also removes dead vegetation, pollutants and trash that have gathered in these areas.

 - Creating new waterways: Many ports are building new waterways with dredging to reach new trade centers and improve the efficiency of transporting goods.
 Dredging ensures cargo vessels of all sizes can dock and do not run aground.